sanaro99/django-svelte-ecommerce/README.md

   - VITE_CLIENT_ID
   - VITE_FRONTEND_BASE_URL
 - Build command: `npm run build` # This is the default build command
-- Output directory: `build` # This is the default output director
+- Output directory: `build` # This is the default output directory

 ### Database (Supabase)
 - Use Supabase Postgres in production.